Criminal Law

 The appeals process in criminal cases is designed to confirm that the correct person was convicted.
 Every state has procedures for the review of a criminal conviction.
 It typically starts with the trial judge reconsidering the matter.

-This request for review starts with filing a motion with the trial court.
-This motion explains the reasons that you believe your conviction was erroneous.
+This request for review starts with filing a motion with the trial court that explains the reasons that you believe your conviction was erroneous.
 It must also list any applicable law in support of those reasons.

 Winning an Eyewitness Misidentification Case

-If you and your attorney prove the eyewitness account was wrong, and your sentence is overturned, you have options.
+If you and your criminal defense attorney prove the eyewitness account was wrong, and your sentence is overturned, you have options.
 You can sue for compensation for your time spent in prison.
-Should your appeal lead to your release, you should consider your options carefully with the help of an attorney experienced in civil litigation.

 Were You Arrested?